Synthetixio/synthetix-v3/protocol/oracle-manager/README.md

 ### Pyth Node

-The Pyth Node retrieves data from a [Pyth Oracle](https://docs.pyth.network/pythnet-price-feeds/evm).
+The Pyth Node retrieves data from a [Pyth Oracle](https://docs.pyth.network/pythnet-price-feeds/evm). **Note that this returns the latest price, even if it's older than the valid time period associated with the price feed.** Use a _Staleness Circuit Breaker Node_ if this is a concern.

 - `nodeType` Value: 5
 - Parameters:
   - `address pythAddress` - The address of the Pyth smart contract.
   - `bytes32 priceFeedId` - The ID of the price feed to query.
+  - `bool useEma` - Use the exponentially-weighted moving average price rather than the latest price.
 - Expected Parents: 0

 ### Reducer Node